-In 2021, 22,272 children were involved in road traffic accidents in Germany.
-49 of these were killed; 18 children were passengers in a passenger car, 19 pedestrians and 8 cyclists.
+25,806 children were involved in road traffic accidents in Germany in 2022.
+51 of them were killed; 24 were passengers in a passenger car, 21 pedestrians and 6 cyclists.

 The protection of children is a special concern of the Ministry.
 Therefore, we support different scientifically well-founded and creative programmes and measures to increase road safety for children, where everybody involved – whether that be parents, kindergartens or schools – is highly committed.
 There are different ways to teach children how to become prudent and careful road users in the future.